LoginRadius/docs/content/tutorial/vue/index.md

 ![alt_text](images/vue-cli-preset.png "image_tooltip")

 Once your project is generated, type `cd hello-world`.
+Run `npm run serve`.
 Wait for the app to compile, and navigate to URL shown on terminal.
 You should see following:

 ![alt_text](images/vue-browser.png "image_tooltip")